Wikia/app/extensions/wikia/InfoboxBuilder/README.md

 It is going to be an amazing extension.
 I tell you.
+I do.